Inner Hebrides: Wildlife

 Adult Atlantic puffin (Fratercula arctica) in breeding plumage on Lunga in the Treshnish Isles.

 In some respects the Hebrides generally lack biodiversity in comparison to mainland Britain, with for example only half the number of mammalian species the latter has.
 However, these islands have much to offer the naturalist.
 Observing the local abundance found on Skye in the 18th century Samuel Johnson noted that:

 At the tables where a stranger is received, neither plenty nor delicacy is wanting.
 A tract of land so thinly inhabited, must have much wild-fowl; and I scarcely remember to have seen a dinner without them.
 The moor-game is every where to be had.
 That the sea abounds with fish, needs not be told, for it supplies a great part of Europe.
 The Isle of Sky has stags and roebucks, but no hares.
 They sell very numerous droves of oxen yearly to England, and therefore cannot be supposed to want beef at home.
 Sheep and goats are in great numbers, and they have the common domestic fowls."

 In the modern era avian life includes the corncrake, red-throated diver, rock dove, kittiwake, tystie, Atlantic puffin, goldeneye, golden eagle and white-tailed sea eagle.
 The last named was re-introduced to Rùm in 1975 and has successfully spread to various neighbouring islands, including Mull.
 There is a small population of red-billed chough concentrated on the islands of Islay and Colonsay.

-Mountain hare (apparently absent from Skye in the 18th century) and rabbit are now abundant and predated on by Scottish wildcat and pine marten.
-Red deer are common on the hills and the grey seal and common seal are present around the coasts of Scotland in internationally important numbers, with colonies of the former found on Oronsay and the Treshnish Isles and the latter most abundant in the Firth of Lorn.
+Mountain hare (apparently absent from Skye in the 18th century) and European rabbit are now abundant and predated on by Scottish wildcat and pine marten.
+Scottish red deer are common on the hills and the grey seal and harbour seal are present around the coasts of Scotland in internationally important numbers, with colonies of the former found on Oronsay and the Treshnish Isles and the latter most abundant in the Firth of Lorn.
 The rich fresh water streams contain brown trout, Atlantic salmon and water shrew.
 Offshore minke whales, killer whales, basking sharks, porpoises and dolphins are among the sea life that can be seen and edible crab and oyster are also found, in for example, the Sound of Scalpay.
 There are nationally important horse mussel and brittlestar beds in the sea lochs.

 Heather moor containing ling, bell heather, cross-leaved heath, bog myrtle and fescues is abundant and there is a diversity of arctic and alpine plants including alpine pearlwort and mossy cyphal.